torquebox/torquebox/README.md

 * `build-support/` Contains code related to building TorqueBox, but not involved at runtime.

-* `components/` Includes all code required at runtime.
+* `components/` Includes all code required at runtime within the AS (Java-centric).

+* `containers/` Includes outside-of-the-AS container code (Ruby-centric).

+* `clients/` Includes client API gems (Ruby-centric).

 * `assemblage/` Contains instructions for building the assembled final deliverables and distributions.

+* `integration-tests/` Contains a series of Arquillian-based tests against the packaged distribution.

+* `dist/` Contains the instructions for creating the final binary distributable in .zip format.

 Development Tips
 ----------------